Preshita21/OIBSIP/README.md

-ATM Interface.
+To guess a random (task2) and ATM Interface(task 3)
-Below is the code for ATM interface (task 3) in java developement by Oasis Infobyte.
+Below is the code for both the tasks mentioned .
 Hope it will help you!